Get to know some of the lavender oil uses and benefits as a go-to first aid treatment for a very long time!

-Getting a splinter out off your foot or finger can be quite challenging.
-Normally, you would think of using tweezers to remove the stubborn splinter but using lavender oil could be the better thing to do.
+Getting a splinter out of your foot or finger can be quite challenging.
+Normally, you would think of using tweezers to remove the stubborn splinter, but using lavender oil could be a better thing to do.

-Simply put a few drops of lavender oil to the splinter.
+Simply put a few drops of lavender oil into the splinter.
 Wait until you see some swelling so you can easily remove that annoying splinter.

 RELATED: Survival Uses For Peppermint Oil

 Insect bites can cause itching and swelling, but don't fret!
 Just grab your lavender oil and apply a few drops to the insect bite.

 One of the great uses of lavender for skin is to lessen the itch and reduce swelling.